shimorojune/seminar_hall_booking/README.md

 Everything you need to install the system onto your device before cloning the repository

 ```
-[Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
+[XAMPP](https://www.apachefriends.org/download.html) - The PHP development environment used
+[VSCode / Any Editor of your choice]
 ```

 ### Installing